 4. Public confession of Christ

 As Roberts felt led, meetings spread, birthing the Welsh Revival.
 As crowds gathered, spontaneous intercession, confession, worship and testimonies would fill each of the meetings.
-Revival broke out in Wale and spread even further as people travelled to experience these gatherings and took what they learned back home.
+Revival broke out in Wales and spread even further as people traveled to experience these gatherings, then carried what they learned back home.